Clinical Documentation Specialist

 Required: Current Arizona RN license or compact state license.

-Northwest Healthcare is a multi-faceted network dedicated to providing safe, quality care at each of our locations.
-With two (soon to be three) hospitals, two freestanding emergency centers, four urgent care locations and a large physician practice including primary care and a variety of specialists, Northwest Healthcare offers you a wide range of settings in which to work.
-Common among them all is not only the commitment to providing safe patient care, but to employee satisfaction and growth.
-It is a culture of teamwork, respect and appreciation for all employees—whether caring for patients directly or working in a support role.
-NWHC is accredited by The Joint Commission and is an equal opportunity employer: race, gender, disability and Veteran status, and VEVRAA Federal Contractor – priority referral Protected Veterans requested.
+Northwest Medical Center is comprised of a 300-bed hospital, three urgent care facilities, a freestanding emergency center and a large physician group, offering you a variety of settings in which to work.
+Every location is dedicated to providing safe, quality patient care, but more than that is the commitment to employees.
+It strives to provide a culture of teamwork, respect and appreciation for all staff, whether they care for patients directly or work in a support role.
+With employee appreciation celebrations throughout the year, opportunities for growth and the satisfaction that you are part of a hospital leading the way with accessible, convenient healthcare in Tucson, Northwest is a great place to work.
+NMC is accredited by The Joint Commission and is an equal opportunity employer: race, gender, disability and Veteran status, and VEVRAA Federal Contractor – priority referral Protected Veterans requested.